CodeYourFuture/syllabus-archive/js-core-3/week-2/lesson.md

 - Private: for employees only under a company network for internal use.
 - Semi-private: for clients who paid for the API.
-- Public: for everyone on the web.
+- Public: for everyone on the web (but may or may not need an account to use).

 #### Architecture styles of API: